-The Red Line is CDTA's first BRT line, first launching in 2011.
-Since then, the Red Line has become an integral part of the Capital Region's transit network.
-CDTA is currently developing a slew of BRT station upgrades and roadway/intersection improvements along the Red Line set to be complete in 2022 and 2023.
+The Red Line is CDTA's first BusPlus BRT line, initially launching in 2011.
+Since then, the Red Line has become an integral part of the Capital Region's transit network, featuring a slew of station upgrades and roadway/intersection improvements along the route.

-CDTA is working on a related station upgrade and intersection improvement project called the Red Line Update.
+CDTA has also been working on a related station upgrade and intersection improvement project called the Red Line Update.
+The Red Line Update aims to bring pedestrian enhancements, accessibility improvements, and modern amenities to the BusPlus BRT Red Line route.

 Gateway Mobility Hub